 On summer days and especially during special events like fireworks and the gay pride parade, it can be crowded, but that’s okay.
 It’s a good place for not really going anywhere – stop and enjoy the water, the sunset, the people, and the activity.

 Being at the foot of Denman Street, the beach is close to grocery stores and restaurants.
 There are bank machines in corner stores, ice cream parlours, burger joints, shops, bars, hotels, and all the comforts of life here.
 There’s a No Frills grocery store and a Shopper’s Drugs midway up Denman in the Denman Mall, and a Safeway and a London Drugs on Davie.
-Give $5 to the valet in the lane between Milestones and the Boathouse and he will lock up and watch over your bike for you while you walk around.
+Give $5 to the valet in the lane between Hook and the CRAFT Beer Market and he will lock up and watch over your bike for you while you walk around.

 You’ll find plenty of pedestrians on the bike path here, but be especially careful around the Cactus Club at the foot of Denman.
 The Cactus Club was deliberately designed to exit onto the bike path.
 The result – somehow obvious to everyone but to the designers – is that people enter and exit the restaurant by walking along and cutting across the bike path.
 That makes it dangerous.

-[Due to the need for social-distancing, the bike path along Beach, down the hill to Sunset Beach and on and under Burrard Bridge is temporarily closed to bikes.
-Instead, use the south lane of Beach which has been set aside for bikes, so the next paragraph is obsolete – for now!]
+[Currently, you don’t have to worry about that.
+Due to the need for social-distancing, the bike path along Beach, down the hill to Sunset Beach and on and under Burrard Bridge is temporarily closed to bikes.
+Instead, use the south lane of Beach which has been set aside for bikes.]

 Sunset Beach is a quieter, less used beach.
 There’s a concession stand with washrooms and a playing field here.
 Washrooms, water and food can be found at any of the concession stands – English Bay or Sunset Beach – or at the Aquatic Centre by the bridge.